danieltannn/ITP_24/ConductProctoring/README.md

 ## Cons:
 - Script is accessible to students which will allow them to study it and possbily find ways to avoid detection
 - In the event of proctoring script updating, every Pi have to be updated manually

+# 3. Pymem

+**Prerequisite:**
+- The Raspberry Pi has already been configured to achieve composite mode (See Libcomposite for more info)

+This method allows the injection of python interpreter into any process.

+## Pros:
+- NA

+## Cons:
+- Script that does the injection is presented in the Student's PC
+- In the script that perform the injection, the proctoring features is exposed to the students.